franzheidl/spinners/README.md

 ##Install

 ### Download
-To use Spinners without any package manager and without Compass, the only file you'll need is `stylesheets/_spinner.scss`.
+To use Spinners straightaway without any package manager, the only file you'll need is `stylesheets/_spinner.scss`.
 Place this in the appropriate `sass` folder of your project, import it into your main .scss file or -module you deem fit, and you're good to go:

     @import "spinners";